 - a member of staff sharing a car with a student to ensure clinical placements can take place

-- the movement of patients/ service users on certain occasions such as taking a child to a placement or essential rehabilitation for service users with learning disabilities.
+- the movement of patients / service users on certain occasions such as taking a child to a placement or essential rehabilitation for service users with learning disabilities

-The SOP is based on interpretation of the national Covid-19 guidance as below:
+The SOP is based on interpretation of the national COVID-19 guidance as below:

-Any vehicle used for the purpose of work should be road worthy and in a good state of repair; local policies regarding driving for work must be adhered to, it is the responsibility of the individual health and social care worker to check with their insurance provider that following this guidance with not have implications for their insurance cover.
+Any vehicle used for the purpose of work should be road worthy and in a good state of repair; local policies regarding driving for work must be adhered to, it is the responsibility of the individual health and social care worker to check with their insurance provider that following this guidance will not have implications for their insurance cover.